GiannisHaralabopoulos/ViralContentPropagation/README.md

   - [Lifespan and propagation of information in On-line Social Networks: A case study based on Reddit](https://www.sciencedirect.com/science/article/pii/S1084804515001307)
   - [Viral content propagation in Online Social Networks](https://arxiv.org/abs/1712.02245)

-**Please cite the aforementioned papers in case you find the dataset useful for your research.**
+**Please cite the aforementioned papers, if you find the dataset useful for your research.**

 ## Data filename